Tanishq3031881/AWS-Cloud-Scanner/README.md

 # AWS Cloud Security Scanner

-A Python-based automated security tool that audits AWS environments for critical misconfigurations and checks it against CIS AWS Foundations Benchmarj v6.0.0.
-It uses the `boto3` SDK to inspect the cloud infrastructure control plane.
+A Python-based automated security tool that audits AWS environments for critical misconfigurations and checks it against CIS AWS Foundations Benchmark v6.0.0.
+Generates an automatic .csv file that reports all the checks.

 ## Features
 - **S3 Bucket Audit:** Scans for buckets with "Block Public Access" disabled.